List of Zoey 101 characters: Logan Reese

-Despite constantly annoying Zoey with his egotistical attitude, Logan cares for her as well.
+Despite constantly annoying Zoey with his egotistical attitude, Logan cares for her too.
 He saves Zoey from being expelled after she goes too far in a prank against the boys in the episode "Prank Week."
-Logan stands up to the fighter for being too violent towards her, resulting in him being beaten up as well, showing how far he is willing to protect his friends.
-He and Michael also stand up for Chase to fight against Vince Blake's gang.
+Logan stands up to the fighter for being too violent towards her and gets beaten up, showing how far he is willing to go to protect his friends.
+He and Michael also stand up for Chase in a fight against Vince Blake's gang.

-In Season 4, Logan and Quinn begin dating but keep it a secret.
-Logan loses interest in other girls after dating Quinn, though no one notices this change.
-In the movie Zoey 101: Chasing Zoey, Logan takes Stacey Dillsen to the prom to keep his relationship with Quinn a secret.
+In Season 4, Logan and Quinn begin dating but keep it a secret as he no longer looks for other girls.
+They try to go to Vaccaro for their first official date but it is interrupted and in the movie Zoey 101: Chasing Zoey, Logan takes Stacey Dillsen to the prom to keep his relationship with Quinn a secret.
 Logan and Quinn announce their relationship at the prom when Stacey is trying to kiss him and he instantly shouts that he loves Quinn.
 She returns the message, and they seal their announcement with a kiss.

+In Zoey 102, Logan is revealed to have inherited his father's fortune, as well as proposed to Quinn.
+At their wedding, they reunited with many of their old friends from PCA, and despite hitting a few bumps in the road, the wedding was a success and he and Quinn were married.